 Hello, My Twenties (also known as ‘Age of Youth’), written by Park Yeon Seon, is a coming-of-age drama that explores the friendship between five girls with completely different personalities, pasts and personal problems.
-It’s difficult for all of them to get along well with each other initially, but, forced to live under one roof, they develop to bond.
-Eventually, this bond becomes unbreakable (which comes pretty early in the show) and what follows is their individual struggles, how they learn from one another and find an unflinching support in the roommates.
+Initially, it’s difficult for them to get along with one another, but when forced to live under one roof, they develop a bond.
+Eventually, this bond becomes unbreakable (which comes pretty early in the show) and what ensues is a series of hilarious and poignant endeavours.

 Here is a list of a few reasons why I loved it so much:

 Limited episodes: It has 20 episodes in total.

 Realistic relations: Every relation that these girls share with each other, their parents, partners or whoever is in their life seems real and develops slowly over the time, so you get attached to them.

 Unique characters: We have a sassy girl with some fatal kicks, a complete girly girl whose colour of life is pink, a shy socially awkward girl who has yet to learn to speak up, a girl who is distant, emotionally unavailable and struggles to make ends meet and finally, a tomboy who is the life of a party.
 The contrast in their personalities is what makes them so enjoyable to watch.

 No love triangles (which are surprisingly common in Korean drama, or so I learned after watching a couple more): Of course, there are romantic interests, but the story mainly focuses on the girls, their friendship and their individual lives.
 Love is not the centre of their universe (at least to most of them), which is a welcome change.